Ronald Acuña Jr. Player Props: Braves vs. Diamondbacks

 Ronald Acuña Jr. At The Plate

-- Among qualified hitters in baseball, he ranks second in batting average, third in on-base percentage, and second in slugging.
+- He ranks second in batting average, third in on base percentage, and second in slugging among qualified hitters in MLB play.

+- Acuna will look to extend his four-game hitting streak.
+He's batting .368 with two homers during his last games.

-- In 39.8% of his games this season, Acuna has had at least one RBI.
-He's picked up more than one in 14.0% and driven in three or more of his team's runs in eight contests.
+- Acuna has had an RBI in 37 games this year (39.4%), including 13 multi-RBI outings (13.8%).
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.